MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/New-MgRoleManagementDirectoryRoleDefinition.md

 ```

 ### -ResourceScopes
-List of scopes permissions granted by the role definition apply to.
+List of the scopes or permissions the role definition applies to.
 Currently only / is supported.
 Read-only when isBuiltIn is true.
 DO NOT USE.
-This is going to be deprecated soon.
+This will be deprecated soon.
-Attach scope to role assignment
+Attach scope to role assignment.

 ```yaml
 Type: String[]